 The Soviet dissidents released from prison in a secretly negotiated US-Soviet swap have been the guests of honour at tearful welcoming celebrations in the United States and Israel.

-The Soviet dissidents released from prison in a secretly negotiated US-Soviet swap have been the guests of honour at tearful welcoming celebrations in the United States and Israel.
+Background: The Soviet dissidents released from prison in a secretly negotiated US-Soviet swap have been the guests of honour at tearful welcoming celebrations in the United States and Israel.
 The dramatic announcement on Friday (27 April) that five Russian political prisoners, including the well-known Alexander Ginsburg, had been exchanged for two Russian spies, made headlines around the world.
 New York Jews, gave a rousing welcome to two of the dissidents at the annual Jewish Solidarity Rally on Sunday (29 April).

 SYNOPSIS: Thousands of Jews turned out for the Solidarity Day Rally which took on a special significance when the presence of two of the released dissidents - Mark Dymshits and Edward Kuznetsov.
 Mr. Kuznetsov's wife Sylva, flew in from Tel Aviv to join her husband.
 The rally was addressed by several notable politicians, and Mr. Dymshits spoke to the crowd through an interpreter.